jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 **Process for dealing with applications for permits**

-### 29A Process for considering application
+### 29A Process for considering application for Tier 1 or Tier 2 permit
-(1) An applicant for a permit must provide to the Minister— (a) the name and contact details of the proposed permit participants and the proposed permit operator; and (b) a proposed work programme for the proposed permit, which may comprise committed work, or committed and contingent work; and
+(1) An applicant for a Tier 1 permit or a Tier 2 permit must provide to the Minister— (a) the name and contact details of the proposed permit participants and the proposed permit operator; and (b) a proposed work programme for the proposed permit, which may comprise committed work, or committed and contingent work; and
   (c) in the case of an exploration permit for minerals other than petroleum, an estimate of the expected total work programme expenditure in relation to the permit; and
   (d) any other information prescribed in the regulations.
-(2) Before granting a permit, the Minister must be satisfied— (a) that the proposed work programme provided by the applicant is consistent with—
+(2) Before granting a Tier 1 permit or a Tier 2 permit, the Minister must be satisfied— (a) that the proposed work programme provided by the applicant is consistent with—
     (i) the purpose of this Act; and
     (ii) the purpose of the proposed permit; and